Is a nonviolent world possible?

-The ‘sense of reality‘, as Robert Musil calls this lack of imagination in contrast to the ‘sense of possibility‘, in this case, presupposes that there is no probability for collective awareness for nonviolence.
-However, a transformation of the still prevailing, violence-promoting structures can only be initiated by people who are aware of their ‘wolfish‘ conditioning – through fear, feelings of guilt and shame, as well as judgmental language – and who do not allow themselves to be restricted by the prevailing paradigms.
+The ‘sense of reality‘, as Robert Musil calls this lack of imagination in contrast to the ‘sense of possibility’, in this case, presupposes that there is no probability for collective awareness of nonviolence.
+However, a transformation of the still prevailing, violence-promoting structures can only be initiated by human beings who are aware of their ‘wolfish‘ conditioning – through fear, feelings of guilt and shame, as well as judgmental language – and who do not allow themselves to be restricted by the prevailing paradigms.

 “A paradigm is a whole worldview, and it is only limited by what we view as possible.
 As old ways of looking at things are challenged, our worldview begins to stretch and expand.
 That which was previously considered to be impossible becomes possible and eventually is experienced as a new dimension of reality.
 There is the capacity to look within ourselves to examine our belief systems, ask questions, and seek new solutions.“3

-The heaviness and suffering, negative thoughts and feelings – like clouds – only obscure the divine light and unconditional love of our true Self.
-By discarding one shadow, limiting paradigm, or illusion after the other, it gets easier and easier to become aware of the presence of the divine love within us.
-According to Marshall B. Rosenberg, it is this unconditional love that enables us to connect with other people when we are truly present and compassionate with them.
-This is possible even if we have very different worldviews or are on opposite sides in a bloody conflict.
+According to Marshall B. Rosenberg, it is nothing less than ‘unconditional love’ that enables us to connect with others when we are truly present and compassionate with them.
+This is possible even when we have very different worldviews, yes, even when we are on opposite sides of a bloody conflict.